Including liver cleansing low fodmap vegetables in the diet is essential for anyone on a low fodmap diet for fatty liver and SIBO.

 The following list of low fodmap vegetables is excellent for supporting the body with nutrient-dense, low calorie, and liver cleansing vegetables which can be lacking when following the low fodmap diet or SIBO diet.
+Vegetables are excellent foods to include when doing a low fodmap cleanse or diet.

 But if a sluggish gallbladder and poor bile flow are one of the underlying causes of your SIBO symptoms, a high-fat diet is not exactly beneficial either.